SmartTokenLabs/TokenScript/doc/charter.md

 **8.2 Other Contributors (Optional)**

-- Virgil Griffith - Executive cheerleader for TokenScript and creator of the "smart token" name :) [github](https://github.com/virgil)
+Special thanks to Virgil Griffith - creator of the "smart token" name :) [github](https://github.com/virgil)

 ---